Autodesk-Forge/forge-bim360.costmanagement.api-postman.collection/EndpointList/README.md

     - Access Token URL: https://developer.api.autodesk.com/authentication/v1/gettoken

 ### Use the endpoints under **Setup cost container id** to set cost_container_id, then you can play with any Endpoint as you want.

+## Tips & Tricks
+- These endpoints are mainly used to quick test|verfify based on your good understanding to cost module and API, the individual endpoint may not work, you need to set up the environment variables before running the Postman request.